Famous For (I Believe): Composition

-"Famous For (I Believe)" is composed in the key of G minor with a tempo of 172 beats per minute.
-Wells' vocal range spans from F4 to B♭5.
+"Famous For (I Believe)" is composed in the key of B-flat major with a tempo of 172 beats per minute.
+Wells' vocal range spans from F3 to B♭4.

 Music videos

 On January 10, 2020, Tauren Wells published the official lyric video of "Famous For (I Believe)" on YouTube.
 On May 28, 2020, Wells released the official music video for "Famous For (I Believe)" featuring Jenn Johnson and Christine D'Clario, which was filmed at Lakewood Church in Houston, Texas.
 Wells released an acoustic performance video of the song on YouTube on September 17, 2020.